• Skip to main content

 Preparing the Galette

-Spoon the apple mixture into the middle of the dough, you don't have to do it in a fancy way, just pile them on, and leave a two-inch border of dough around the edges (see top left image below).
+Spoon the apple mixture into the middle of the dough, you don't have to do it in a fancy way, pile them on, and leave a two-inch border of dough around the edges (see top left image below).
 Next, fold the edges all the way around the galette.

-There will likely be cracks in the dough since this is a gluten-free dough that's not as pliable as a wheat dough.
+There will likely be cracks in the dough since this is a gluten-free dough that's not as pliable as wheat dough.
 To fix them, simply pinch the cracks back together.

 Next, brush the outer sides of the dough with non-dairy milk and sprinkle with turbinado sugar (bottom right image).